Crunch time on bad snacking habits

 The Australian Apples 2021 Snack Report has revealed that the majority of Australians are keen to break away from the bad snacking habits they picked up during 2020 lockdowns.

 Lockdown came with many challenges – from home-schooling and mask-induced foggy glasses to isolation and boredom.
-The COVID-19 pandemic also saw our collective lives change from being a nation of cafe- and restaurant-lovers to a land of locked-in home diners.
+The COVID pandemic also saw our collective lives change from being a nation of cafe and restaurant lovers to a land of locked-in home diners.
 For some, this led to a newfound passion for making sourdough and complicated Julia Child recipes.
-For others, it meant takeaway and too much booze.
+But for others, it meant takeaway and too much booze.

-New research by Aussie Apples has found that Australians’ daily snacking habits went downhill, too, thanks to all those endless commutes between fridge and desk while working from home.
-In fact, 50 percent of Aussies confessed that they snacked more in 2020.
+New research by Aussie Apples has found that Australians’ daily snacking habits went downhill, too.
+Most likely thanks to all those endless commutes between fridge and desk while WFH.
+In fact, 50 percent of Aussies confessed that they were snacking more in 2020.

-The Australian Apples 2021 Snack Report confirms that, as a nation, we collectively hit the wall in the afternoon, with a sizeable 87 percent admitting to experiencing this daily.
-A further 65 percent of Aussies pinpointed 2pm to 4pm as the typical time they crashed and craved a snack, with 57 percent reaching for a sweet treat like chocolate, biscuits or ice cream.
-Only about a third said they opted for healthier options like yoghurts or muesli bars.
+The Australian Apples 2021 Snack Report confirms that, as a nation, we collectively hit the wall in the afternoon; a sizeable 87 percent admitted to experiencing this daily.
+A further 65 percent of Aussies pinpointed 2pm to 4pm as the typical time they crashed and craved a snack.
+More than half reached for a sweet treat like chocolate, biscuits or ice cream.
+Only about a third said they opted for healthier snacking options like yoghurt or muesli bars.